 Supposedly, there are plans to build a third Bark Park at NORTH SHORE OPEN SPACE PARK, on Collins Avenue between 79th and 86th Streets.
 This park is currently undergoing renovation, with bulldozers clearing out most of the trees and shrubs.
 The last time I spoke to someone at the Parks Department, I was told that they were "working [the dog park] into the plans" for the new park.
 The park will be a welcome and much-needed facility in the North Beach area.
 (Thank You - C. Lavin)

-beach - next to the restaurant called Smith and Wolenski is a park and
+south beach - next to the restaurant called Smith and Wolenski is

 (Thank You - J Robbins)

 Rickenbacker Causeway: (Miami)